TypeScriptADK-TS

 Metrics

-ADK-TS collects comprehensive metrics for monitoring agent performance, tool usage, LLM interactions, and error rates.
+ADK-TS collects metrics for agent performance, tool usage, LLM interactions, and error rates.
 All metrics follow OpenTelemetry standards and are exported via OTLP.

 Available Metrics